 Aside from regular dental checkups, the most important thing pet owners can do to help prevent dental disease is regularly brushing your pet’s teeth.

 While pets don’t require brushing twice a day like people, every other day is the minimum to reap the benefits.
-“There have been studies that have proven brushing teeth less than every other day doesn’t make a difference, really,” said Dr. Huffman.
+“There are studies that show that brushing teeth less than every other day doesn’t make a difference, really,” says Dr. Huffman.

-In addition to regular brushing, Dr. Huffman says pet owners can investigate other methods to prevent dental disease, like water additives, oral gels and dental diets.
+In addition to regular brushing, Dr. Huffman says pet owners can investigate other methods to prevent dental disease, such as water additives, oral gels and dental diets.

 How to brush your pet's teeth

-Pets need to be slowly introduced to the process of brushing their teeth, “just like you’d introduce hygiene to your child, which can be challenging as well,” said Dr. Huffman.
+Pets need to be slowly introduced to the process of brushing their teeth, “just like you’d introduce hygiene to your child, which can be challenging as well,” says Dr. Huffman.